-Ideal humidity levels
+Ideal humidity levels:

 © Health Canada

 Along with removing contaminants from the air, there are health consequences from having either too much or too little moisture in our homes.
-There are bacteria, viruses, molds and mites that will show up on either end of the spectrum if your air is either too humid or too dry.
+There are bacteria, viruses, moulds and mites that will show up on either end of the spectrum if your air is either too humid or too dry.

 Somewhere in the range of 35 to 50% relative humidity is generally assumed to be the best for avoiding most health risks and irritants.
 It’s high enough that you won’t have cracked furniture, chapped lips or constant nose bleeds, and it’s not too damp for comfort, condensation or heat consumption.